juliana-gru/Ravenous/README.md

-Web app that searches the Yelp API for businesses, which include restaurants and points of interest.
+Web app that searches the Yelp API for business such as restaurants.

 Built with ReactJS.
 Live on: http://ravenousweb.surge.sh